AMD-OSX/AMD_Vanilla/README.md

 The choice is yours on which patch to use.
 Please don't try to use them both at the same time.

-## Note on TRX40 Systems
+## Note on TRX40 Systems about PAT fix patch
-Disabling the `mtrr_update_action - fix PAT` patch has shown an improvement in GPU performance on some systems that have tested.
-If you wish to test this it is recommended to do so on a USB with OpenCore to ensure it works first.
-There may be issues with different motherboard/GPU combos that we aren't aware of.
-Proceed at your own risk.
+This patch is not required for TRX40 systems (Asus, AsRock, Msi, Gigabyte etc.)

 ### Supported macOS versions
 - High Sierra 10.13.x